-- 6. Sent to another classroom with work to complete.
-(This is currently not possible due to Covid restrictions therefore instead child will miss some of their lunch or breaktime play to complete their work, reflect on their behaviour or write an apology if appropriate) Teacher completes behaviour log and sends to the office this will be recorded on SIMS.
-A letter is available to be sent home to inform parents or this can be done verbally. - 7.
+- 8. If behaviour continues teacher speaks to the child at lunch or break time to try to find out the reasons for the behaviour.
+The teacher also gives an opportunity for the child to repair the situation. - 9.
+Teacher completes behaviour incident form and sends to the office this will be recorded on SIMS.
+A letter is available to be sent home to inform parents or this can be done verbally. - 10.
 If the behaviour is not modified/ improved the Headteacher invites parents into school to meet with the child and discuss the behaviour.
 Individual behaviour support plan written and put in place if appropriate.